WHITNEY HIGH SCHOOL • 50TH ANNIVERSARY

 Math 7 Skills

-Recommended for students currently in 6th grade
+Recommended for students entering 7th grade

 Algebraic properties, characteristics of geometric figures.